bbrietzke/bbrietzke.github.io/src/kube/add_worker.md

 # Adding a Worker Node

-On the control plane, all you need is:
+On the worker node, all you need to do is steps one through four of the installation page.
+After installation, execute the following on the control plane node:

 ```
 kubeadm token create --print-join-command
 ```